Best of Iceland in Winter

 Entrance with towel to the Blue Lagoon

-Traditional Icelandic dinner at the Northern Light Inn-drinks not included
+Traditional Icelandic dinner at a local restaurant-drinks not included

 Northern Lights Academy program with 6 evenings of lectures, presentations, guided searches and midnight refreshments.